 The Town shall not be responsible for maintenance of any landscape, signage, or other features installed in the right-of-way.
 Examples of this are landscaped medians and landscaped curb bulb-outs and islands.

 The petitioner may construct a trail connection onto the school property, so as long as it is permitted by the Mt.
 Vernon Community School Corporation.
 Park Impact Fee Credits may be available for the cost of construction of the path if this connection is constructed by the developer.
+This trail may also be required to be widened, by the Town, if permitted by the school, to act as an emergency access point.
+In such a case, the emergency access shall be protected by bollards acceptable to the Vernon Township Fire Department.

 Street Standards: Developer will install a second entrance before certificates of occupancy are issued for 150 lots.